wit-ict-summer-school-2017/glitch-course-web/topic-02-glitch-and-javascript/video-a/video.md

 Introduction to Glitch & Javascript

-A video of the first online session introducing Glitch
+An outline of the course.
+A review of the origins and purpose of Javascript.
+Introduciton to the Glitch platform.